trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 In support of my research activity, I was awarded a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!people) (2021).
 I've also spent significant time in industry as a research intern at [Twitter Cortex](https://cortex.twitter.com/) (2021), Google Brain (2020), and as an AI Resident at Google X (2019).
 In 2019, I graduated with distinction the MPhil in Advanced Computer Science at Cambridge with a Best MPhil Student Award.
 Previously, I did my undergraduate studies at The University of Manchester (UK) with an [award-winning](https://www.manchester.ac.uk/discover/news/multiple-successes-for-manchester-undergrads-at-worlds-most-prestigious-student-awards/) research dissertation supervised by [Dr Jonathan Shapiro](http://www.cs.man.ac.uk/~jls/).

+**I am currently on the job market looking for Research Scientist positions.
+If you like my research, please reach out!**

 ## News

+- May 2022: We wrote a blogpost about [Neural Sheaf Diffusion](https://towardsdatascience.com/neural-sheaf-diffusion-for-deep-learning-on-graphs-bfa200e6afa6)
 - Feb 2022: New preprint - [Neural Sheaf Diffusion: A Topological Perspective on Heterophily and Oversmoothing in GNNs](https://arxiv.org/abs/2202.04579).
 I gave a talk about the paper on the 8th of March at [Sorbonne Université](https://www.sorbonne-universite.fr/en/events/workshop-recent-advances-graph-machine-learning), followed by another talk on the 11th of March in the Department of Mathematics, University of Oxford.
 The slides can be found [here](https://crisbodnar.github.io/talks/).
 - Jan 2022: I was featured alongside many prominent Graph ML researchers in an [ample blog post](https://towardsdatascience.com/predictions-and-hopes-for-geometric-graph-ml-in-2022-aa3b8b79f5cc) by Michael Bronstein and Petar Veličković, which aims to review and predict the new directions in the field.